The answer, of course, is yes. Not only can you make money writing novels, you can make a lot of it…

-It's a pretty darn good way to make money from your writing.
-But if you have your heart set on a traditional publishing deal, I have good news...
+It’s a pretty darn good way.
+But if you have your heart set on a traditional publishing deal, I have good news…

-Like I said above, the Internet has not only allowed writers to easily publish novels.
-It's allowed them to market them, too.
-And guess what?...
+The Internet has not only allowed writers to easily publish novels.
+It’s allowed them to market them, too.

 And guess what?
 The novelist chasing a traditional publishing deal can use these online marketing tools to make herself a very enticing prospect for a publisher.

-Approaching a publisher as a "nobody" puts all the financial risk on the publisher.
-It will be down to them to shift your book in significant numbers.
-But if you have 5,000 raving fans who have subscribed to your newsletter, say, they’ll sit up straighter when considering your proposal...
+Approaching a publisher as a “nobody” puts all the financial risk on the publisher.
+But if you have 5,000 raving fans who have subscribed to your newsletter, say, they’ll sit up straighter when considering your proposal…

 This isn’t the place for a detailed dive into publishing.
 I just want you to come away with a clear and simple message…

-Whether you embrace the opportunities of online self publishing, or you use the power of the Internet to help you land a traditional publishing deal, there has never been a better time to write novels and make money from them.
+Whether you embrace the opportunities of online self publishing, or whether you use the power of the Internet to land a traditional publishing deal, there has never been a better time to make money writing novels.

 In the old days, you either got published or you didn’t (and 199 out of 200 did not).
 Today, there’s a huge middle ground of opportunity waiting for you.